JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

     ![Application output]({{ url_for('tutorial_img', filename='spring-boot-restful/spring-boot-output.png') }})

-## What's next?
+## Proceed to the next tutorial

-Once you’ve created this application, you can enhance it by adding a database for storing objects.
-Proceed to the next tutorial – [Add a database to a Spring Boot RESTful web service](spring-boot-db.html).
+Once you’ve created this application, add a database for storing objects and two endpoints to write and retrieve them using the next part of the tutorial – [Add a database to a Spring Boot RESTful web service](spring-boot-restful-db.html).